renesugar/k_elda_archive/docs/_GettingStarted.md

 still being initialized.
 When a machine is fully booted and configured, it will be marked as `connected` in the `STATUS` column.

+Wait a few minutes.

 ## Accessing the Web App
-After a few minutes, when the VMs and containers are up and running, the output of `show` will look something like this:
+When the VMs and containers are up and running, the output of `show` will look something like this:

 ```console
 $ quilt show